How do I create a Fill in the Blank question in New Quizzes?

 To add a question to an item bank, click the Add to Bank link.

 Note: After a question has been added to an item bank, it can only be edited in the item bank.
-You can still set unique point values and options in the assessment for an item bank question.
+You can still set unique point values and options in the quiz for an item bank question.

 To customize the point value for the question, type the point value in the Points field or use the arrows to increase or decrease the point value .